Bylaws of Northampton Community Cooperative Market, Inc.

 Article 7 - Officers

 7.1 Designation: The officers of the Co-op shall consist of President, Vice President, Treasurer, Clerk, and such other officers or assistant officers as is determined by the Board.
-The offices of Treasurer and Clerk may be held by the same person.
+No officer shall hold more than two positions, and the President and Vice-President positions cannot be held by the same person at the same time.
 All officers shall be directors.

 7.2 Election and Term: Officers shall be elected annually by the Board at its first meeting following the annual membership meeting.
 Officers shall serve for terms of one year or until election of their successors, and may serve no more than five consecutive terms.
 Officers may be removed from their office at any time, with or without cause, by the Board.